 Answer: In an effort to protect itself from an intruder, the oyster coats the irritant with layers of nacre, also known as mother-of-pearl, the same substance it uses for shell-building.
 Like all mollusks, pearl oysters react to foreign objects that lodge against their soft inner body where it cannot be expelled.

-When people say, a string of pearls is perfectly matched, they think the pearls are matched for size and shape.
-Any jeweler's boy can match a pearl for size and shape.
-This is called mathematics.
+When people say a string of Pearls is perfectly matched, they think the Pearls are matched for size and shape.
+Any jeweler's apprentice can match a Pearl for size and shape.
+This is basic maths.

-The secret is that you match Natural Pearls, so that all the pearls in the string of pearl age at the same rate.
-That is not easy, if one pearl changes color before the rest, it decreases the value of a pearl necklace.
-Matching pearls is not a science but an art.
+The secret is that you match Natural Pearls, such that all the Pearls in the string of Pearls age at the same rate.
+This isn't so easy, because if one Pearl changes color before the rest, it will decrease the value of the Pearl necklace.
+Matching Pearls is not a science, it's an art.

-Because pearls are not very high on the Mohs Scale, it is wise to store pearls away from other types of Jewelry and protected from any dust particles.
-Yep, dust and perfume are a pearl's worst enemy.
-All types of pearls, including Cultured Saltwater Pearls can be damaged by dust and their cool skin injured by the chemicals in perfume.
+Pearls rank low on what is known as the Mohs Scale of Hardness, so keep Pearls away from other types of Jewelry, and protected from dust particles.
+Perfume and common dust are a Pearl's worst enemy.
+All types of Pearls, Natural, Cultured Saltwater Pearls, and Freshwater Pearls can be easily damaged by minerals in dust and chemicals in perfume.

-Dust contains tiny particles of quartz that is a mineral a lot harder than Pearl on the Mohs hardness scale, and over time the quartz in dust will scratch and age a Pearl.
+Dust contains tiny particles of quartz, a mineral much harder than Pearl on the Mohs hardness scale.
+Over time the quartz in the dust particles will scratch and age a Pearl

 Pearls at Court

-Pearl connoisseurs who understand how to invest money in pearl, have discovered that while other precious gemstones receive careful treatment from the lapidary and owe much to his art, wild Pearls are born free.
-They owe nothing to man; an absolute gift of nature.
+Pearl connoisseurs who understand how to invest money in Pearl, know that while other precious gemstones receive careful treatment from the lapidary, and owe much to his art, the wild Natural Pearl is born free.
+It owes nothing to man; a true gift of nature.

-The two supreme marine pearl necklace masterpieces, are the Baroda Pearls, formerly owned by the Maharaja of India and La Peregrina Pearl with its classic pear shaped body.
-La Peregrina was acquired by Richard Burton for Elizabeth Taylor who passed away on March 23rd, 2011, aged 79 years.
+The two supreme marine Pearl necklace masterpieces in the world are the Baroda Pearls, (photo above) formerly owned by the Maharaja of India and La Peregrina Pearl with its classic pear-shaped body.
+La Peregrina was acquired by Richard Burton for Elizabeth Taylor, who passed away on March 23rd, 2011 aged 79 years.

-Throughout the ages, little pearls have been the common lingua-franca denoting purity and elegance.
+Throughout the ages, little Pearls have denoted purity and elegance.
 Pearl is the talisman wedding gem and anniversary stone for a traditional 30th wedding anniversary.

-If you would like to own a Natural Pearl, consider investing in Georgian jewelry.
-You may be lucky enough to find one or two marine pearls among fine Antique Jewelry of the Georgian period.
+If you would like to own a Natural Pearl, consider Investing in Georgian Jewelry. as you may be lucky enough to find one or two natural marine Pearls among fine Antique Jewelry of that period.

-If you would like to know the best way of cleaning pearls, information on how to clean and care for Pearls can be found at this Link..
+If you would like to understand how to care and clean Pearls, Information on How to Clean and Care for Pearls can be Found Here....

-Many love affairs with jewelry start with a good book.
-The Pearl by John Steinbeck, was one of my English set text books and this book kindled a love for Natural Pearls that has just kept growing ever since.
+Many Jewelry love affairs start out with a good book like The Pearl by John Steinbeck.
+Ever since reading the book, my love for Natural Pearls has just increased.

-And what can we say of the very large pearls, larger than even the Australian South Sea Pearl?
-The Giant Dubai Saltwater Pearl and the very rare aragonite Pearl specimens are so large they are considered freaks of nature rather than accidents of Nature.
+And what can one say of the very large Pearls, which are larger than even the Australian South Sea Pearl?
+The Giant Dubai Saltwater Pearl and the aragonite Pearl specimens are so large they're considered to be freaks of nature, rather than accidents of nature.
 See also the Arco Valley Pearl - The Second Largest Pearl in the World.